"All our dreams can come true, if we have the courage to pursue them"

 to until now, but Steve has ensured it has all happened this Summer.

 The truth is that I may not be able to do all that most Mum's can do and that makes me realise the enormity of my decision, in leaving the outcome of the pregnancy to fate.
-I truly feel that I am laying my life on the line here-
+I truly feel that I am laying my life on the line here- and in a way it was a most unloving thing to ask myself to put myself through, wasn't it?

 Some of my problems are with myself, in facing MY MYSELF AND MY GREATEST FEARS, but